diegolamanno/scythe-ui-extension/README.md

+_This is a fork of [Shy](https://github.com/Shy)'s work for [ti4.nyc-ui.extension](https://github.com/Shy/ti4.nyc-ui-extension)_

-# ti4.nyc-ui-extension
+# scythe-ui-extension

-Contentful UI Extension for tracking games of Twilight Imperium Fourth edition (ti4) played for the ti4.nyc website.
+Contentful UI Extension for tracking games of Sycthe (includes _Invaders From Afar_ factions).

 ![TI4 UI-extension in the Contentful interface](./screenshot.png)

 ## How it Works

-This UI extension creates a form that'll collect names, factions and scores for 6 players.
+This UI extension creates a form that'll collect names, factions and scores for 7 players.
 It'll prepopulate the faction dropdown with all the of the races from the game.
 Contentful will store the results of that field as a [JSON type](https://www.contentful.com/developers/docs/concepts/data-model/).

 ## Description